Algorithms of Oppression: Synopsis

-Chapter 4

-In Chapter 4 of Algorithms of Oppression, Noble furthers her argument by discussing the way in which Google has oppressive control over identity.
-This chapter highlights multiple examples of women being shamed due to their activity in the porn industry, regardless if it was consensual or not.
-She critiques the internet's ability to influence one's future due to its permanent nature and compares U.S. privacy laws to those of the European Union, which provides citizens with “the right to forget or be forgotten.”
-When utilizing search engines such as Google, these breaches of privacy disproportionately affect women and people of color.
-Google claims that they safeguard our data in order to protect us from losing our information, but fails to address what happens when you want your data to be deleted.
+Chapter 4 examines examples of women being shamed due to their activity in the porn industry, regardless if it was consensual or not.
+She critiques the internet's ability to influence one's future and compares U.S. privacy laws to those of the European Union, which provides citizens with "the right to forget or be forgotten."
+She argues that these breaches of privacy disproportionately affect women and people of color.

-Chapter 5

-In Chapter 5 of Algorithms of Oppression, Noble moves the discussion away from google and onto other information sources deemed credible and neutral.
-Noble says that prominent libraries, including the Library of Congress, encourage whiteness, heteronormativity, patriarchy and other societal standards as correct, and alternatives as problematic.
-She explains this problem by discussing a case between Dartmouth College and the Library of Congress where "student-led organization the Coalition for Immigration Reform, Equality (CoFired) and DREAMers" engaged in a two-year battle to change the Library's terminology from 'illegal aliens' to 'noncitizen' or 'unauthorised immigrants.'
-Noble later discusses the problems that ensue from misrepresentation and classification which allows her to enforce the importance of contextualisation.
-Noble argues that it is not just google, but all digital search engines that reinforce societal structures and discriminatory biases and by doing so she points out just how interconnected technology and society are.
+Chapter 5 moves away from Google and onto other information sources deemed credible and neutral.
+Noble says that prominent libraries, including the Library of Congress, reinforce hegemonies such as whiteness, heteronormativity, and patriarchy.
+As an example, she discusses a two-year effort to change the Library of Congress's catalog terminology from "illegal aliens" to "noncitizen" or "unauthorised immigrants".
+Noble argues all digital search engines reinforce discriminatory biases, highlighting how interconnected technology and society are.